krish-na/javaee7-springmvc/Readme.md

 <h4>Web Application Init using JavaConfig</h4>

-Description: Making use of Servlet 3.0 and Tomcat 7, we can discard web.xml, as well as Spring convig files.
+Description: Making use of Servlet 3.0 and Tomcat 7, we can discard web.xml, as well as Spring config files.
 No more xml files!

 Classes:
 - com.sampleapp.init.WebAppInitializer.java